carbon-language/carbon-lang/docs/design/interoperability/philosophy_and_goals.md

 ## Philosophy

-The C++ interoperability layer of Carbon is the section wherein a specific, restricted set of C++ APIs can be expressed in a way that's callable from Carbon, and similar for calling Carbon from C++.
+The C++ interoperability layer of Carbon allows a subset of C++ APIs to be accessed from Carbon code, and similarly a subset of Carbon APIs to be accessed from C++ code.
 This requires expressing one language as a subset of the other.
-The constraint of expressivity should be loose enough that the resulting amount of bridge code is sustainable.
+Bridge code may be needed to map some APIs into the relevant subset, but the constraints on expressivity should be loose enough to keep the amount of such bridge code sustainable.

 The design for interoperability between Carbon and C++ hinges on: